-McAllen ISD - TLC3_Parent_Orientation TLC3 Parent Orientation | Student Mobile Device Procedures Parents may complete the required orientation online by following the instructions below or attend a scheduled orientation at a McAllen ISD campus, click here for schedule .
+McAllen ISD - TLC3_Parent_Orientation TLC3 Parent Orientation | Student Mobile Device Procedures Parents may complete the required orientation online by following the instructions below or attend a scheduled orientation at a McAllen ISD campus, schedule will be posted soon.
 Each family need only complete/attend ONE orientation for the 2013-2014 school year.

 The following piece is by the amazingly talented Adam Webster, Assistant Director of Learning and Teaching at a secondary school in Surrey, England.
 He writes for both the Edudemic Magazine and his blog ‘ Cageless Thinking ‘ (worth bookmarking).
 This article originally appeared on Cageless Thinking and was cross-posted with Adam’s permission.
 1. It’s not a laptop 5 Reasons The iPad Will Stay The King of the Classroom

 Even though these iPads have been in the classroom for over a month, and in the past two weeks my class hasn't started using any new app, I am still taking what my students know (and are comfortable with) for granted.
 Case in point: Today students who were finished with their theme essay needed to share their document with two other people, copy and paste my revision checklist into the their peers' essays and then read and help the author revise.
 I assumed students knew two things: 1) how to share a document with their classmate so their classmate could edit the document, and 2) how to copy and paste something from one document into another.
 What I Am Still Taking for Granted

 Publishing from iPad

 iTunes Course Manager | ourinspiredclassroom I have been playing around with iTunes Course Manager and I am so excited about the potential applications that it is going to have on my class and beyond.
 Before I get into the process and my experience with creating a course, I’ll start off by saying that I have always thought that iTunes U was one of the most underused brilliant resources available to teachers.
 I have worked with people, who I would classify as quite IT savvy, who haven’t heard of iTunes U at all!
 This is where things usually get a little awkward as I somehow morph into an almost Evangelical iTunes U fanatic and go on and on with my spiel about “how amazing iTunes U is” and “how there is so much amazing content available literally sitting there waiting to be downloaded and integrated into classrooms.
 The content ranges in complexity; from Ivy league universities such as Yale, Oxford, Harvard etc to a grade 3 student’s reflection about a ball game they played in PE.
 It’s awaiting you!”

 iPads/Apps for Teaching & Learning